invadelabs/drewwiki/ServerSetupFedora22.md

 30. Configure webdav for tomboy notes / foxit marks
 31. Configure mod\_auth\_pam for httpd authentication

-32. ^ Configure SElinux

-33. ^ Verify all log files in /var/log are not giving any errors or notifications
+32. ^ Verify all log files in /var/log are not giving any errors or notifications
-34. ^ Check logs for whats growing!
+33. ^ Check logs for whats growing!

 :\* ls -alR /var/log | grep ^- | awk {'print $5" "$8'} | sort -k 2| sort
 -n